 Twin Souls: Bulwark will effectively stop you from taking almost all damage from enemies for a short period of time.
 When Bulwark is off cooldown, prepare to do a large pull to get the most value out of it.
 Bulwark is valuable at the start of the dungeon where you can do a large pull, and then use the extra time to setup your Spirited Buffs.

-Finally, Twin Souls: Army of One will do a large burst of damage but also make you take significantly less damage for 10 seconds.
-Never use Bulwark and Army of One at the same time, as their effects do not stack.
+Finally, Twin Souls: Army of One will do a large burst of damage but also make you take significantly less damage for 20 seconds.
+Never use Bulwark and Army of One at the same time, as their effects do not stack effectively.

 Meiko Talents and Build Progression